-The passing grade is 70%.
-Candidates who fail the written exam (primary or secondary) may be eligible to write it again at the next formal sitting.
+Candidates who fail the written exam may be eligible to write it again at the next formal sitting.
 Candidates who fail the oral exam will normally have another exam within two weeks.

-For complete details on Area exams, including procedures, reading lists, past exams, and timelines, see the Area exams page.
+For complete details on comprehensive exams, including procedures, reading lists, past exams, and timelines, see the Comprehensive exams page.

 Students must arrange for a supervisor and a dissertation committee, from members of the faculty, and under their guidance prepare a proposal.
-The proposal must be submitted to the Graduate Coordinator by December 1 of the candidate’s third year in the program, or six months after the completion of the area exams.
+The final draft of the proposal must be submitted dgitally to the Graduate Coordinator by June 15th of the candidate’s second year in the program.

 For more full details about the proposal, see the Dissertation page.

 All students are responsible for original research and study on a topic that has been approved by their dissertation committee and the English Graduate Committee.
-A completed Dissertation should be between 200-400 pages in length.
+A completed Dissertation should be between 200-400 pages in length, exclusive of bibliography and works cited.
 The dissertation should be defended in the student's fourth year.

 For more full details about writing, defending, and publishing your dissertation, see the Dissertation page.